 If you spend a lot on dining, entertainment and groceries, and want a card that gives you cash back, you’re reading the right review.
 This card is all about dining and entertainment.

 As long as you don’t have five or more open Capital One cards, you’re eligible for the Capital One Savor card.
 If you’ve opened a Capital One card in the past six months, it’s best to wait.
-Capital One will only process a personal credit card application every six months.
+Capital One will generally only process a personal credit card application every six months.
 You also want to make sure you wait until your credit score is 700 or higher to have the best odds.

 Also, if you’re new to the miles and points hobby, we recommend you open all the Chase credit cards you want first, because many come with substantial welcome bonuses and perks.
 And Chase has strict application rules.

 With the Capital One Savor, you’ll earn $300 cash back after spending $3,000 on purchases within the first three months of account opening.

 Again, because you’re earning straight cash instead of miles and points, your hands won’t be tied when redeeming the welcome bonus.